rian39/scilitlearn/log.md

 ## Sat 20 May 2017 09:30:38 BST
 - worked on topic models for abstracts.
 Need to work out a way to add stopwords specific to the area of analysis
 - TODO: oxygenise abstracts

+## Sat 20 May 2017 14:27:32 BST
+- fixing up keyword counts so that I can use them alongside the abstracts.
+Need to be able to join on the ids
+- also cleaning up the topic models again
+- all that was fine.
+But now installation is going very slow.
+I did add licence, and a couple of other things to DESCRIPTION, etc. Maybe I've broken something there.
+Or it could be to do with writing in a tunnel.
+- it eventually installs and seems to be working ok